rrodolfos/jenkins-single-vagrant-ansible/README.md

 # How to build it

 ### Jenkins
-This VM deploy a single Jenkins server as follow (ansible):
+This VM deploy a single Jenkins server as follow (by ansible):
   - Install Jenkins dependencies
   - Copy Jenkins default configuration
   - Create Jenkins home